Experts raise warning over viability of Tour in pandemic conditions – VeloNews.com

 “Quarantining riders would help, but it wouldn’t completely eliminate the risk,” Cowie said, adding that wearing masks during the race would be “something impossible in the sport.
 Unless the Tour is organized in a totally unrecognizable way, there will be high risks to race in August.”

-So far, Tour de France officials have resisted the idea that the Tour would be contested “behind closed doors,” or without fans lining the road.
+So far, Tour de France officials have resisted the idea that the Tour would be contested without fans lining the road — “behind closed doors.”
 Experts said bringing together so many people to line the roads of the Alps or Pyrénées would not be ideal under pandemic conditions.

 “We’ve all seen the images of people lining the climbs on the Izoard or the Tourmalet,” D’Amelio said.
 “Right now, that is something completely impossible.”